 - Ceilings and roof spaces

-- Accounting for between 25% and 30% of your total winter heat loss, these upper parts of your house must be insulated adequately.
+- Accounting for between 25% and 30% of your total winter heat loss, you must insulate these upper parts of your house adequately.
 Insulation levels are specified by R-Value.
 R-Value is a measure of insulation’s ability to resist heat flow.
 The higher the R-Value, the better the thermal performance of the insulation.
 The recommended level for most attics is to insulate to R-38 or about 10 to 14 inches, depending on insulation type.

 - Pay particular attention to cathedral ceilings, and be sure to insulate any walls between the roof and an indoor space using the same R-38 insulation.

 - Anywhere from 15% to 25% of your heat loss is through the walls.
 Unfortunately, walls only have a certain amount of space between the studs to add insulation.
-In cold climates, alternative wall construction systems that allow higher insulation levels are recommended.
+In cold climates, we recommend alternative wall construction systems that allow higher insulation levels.

 - To increase the R-value in exterior walls, some builders are installing foam insulation on the outside of new homes underneath the siding.
 Adding foam board insulation to the walls of an existing house can only be done during an exterior renovation or siding upgrade.